 Employers need to make a finalisation declaration by 14 July 2022 so that employees can access their tax-ready income statements.

 Before finalising, make sure the STP information is correct and apply for a deferral if you need more time.

-Ensure superannuation guarantee payments for employees are up-to-date.
-Employers can claim deductions for superannuation contributions made on behalf of their employees in the financial year they are received by the nominated super funds by 30 June.
+Ensure superannuation guarantee payments for employees are up-to-date and make sure contributions are received by the nominated super funds by 30 June.

 Report and rectify any missed payments to the ATO.
 If you do not pay an employee's super guarantee on time and to the right fund, you must lodge a superannuation guarantee charge (SGC) statement and pay the SGC to the ATO.

 The SGC is not tax-deductible and there are significant administrative charges, fees and penalties.
 It’s therefore important to ensure that you’re paying superannuation guarantee correctly throughout the year.